 About Matthew Battles

-Matthew Battles is the author of Palimpsest and Library: An Unquiet History and a program fellow at the Berkman Center of Harvard University, where he is associate director of metaLAB, a research group exploring the bounds of networked culture.
+Matthew Battles is the author of Palimpsest and Library: An Unquiet History and is a program fellow at the Berkman Center of Harvard University, where he is the associate director of metaLAB, a research group exploring the bounds of networked… More about Matthew Battles

 Audiobook Download | $15.00